jbeck018/howlerops/legal/DATA_PROCESSING_AGREEMENT.md

 ### 2.1 Scope of Processing

-This DPA applies to the Processing of Personal Data by SQL Studio:
+This DPA applies to the Processing of Personal Data by Howlerops:
 - In the course of providing the Services under the Principal Agreement
 - Where such Processing is subject to Data Protection Laws
 - For the duration specified in Article 10

 ### 2.2 Purpose of Processing

-SQL Studio shall process Personal Data only for the following purposes:
+Howlerops shall process Personal Data only for the following purposes:
 - Providing the Services as described in the Principal Agreement
 - Complying with Customer's documented instructions
 - Complying with applicable legal obligations